Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Narrative indicator:  The happier society is, the better this technology is from a utopia standpoint.
 This overrides the usual evaluation based on bureaucratic waste progression.
 This society shares misery and happiness alike more equally.
 	9. Downside analysis:  This could lead to people hiding from each other on the basis of quirks in their thinking that would be harmless without it, thereby eroding social organization in the territory.
 For example, it could lead to damaging new intolerances based on people who have *unpleasant minds* for reasons out of their own control (in a community that couldn't forgive random never-followed impulses, f'rex).
 	10. Downside analysis:  This would sharply reduce the rate at which evil people can embed malevolent intentions in culture without getting caught.
 While that should improve culture on average, some of the people who "get away with" being nasty in culture have really done no harm.
+	11. Categorization:  A side effect of this technology is that it makes avoiding unpleasantness by shoving tasks off onto other people no longer work, which necessitates broad hedonological development for society's continued functioning... making this the only hedonological nightmare technology.
-	11. Bureaucratic waste analysis:  Mostly non-literal.
+	12. Bureaucratic waste analysis:  Mostly non-literal.
 The implementation of this technology is largely driven by consumer goods, yet this technology's implementation substantially impairs society's ability to complete bureaucratic tasks.
+If society hasn't resolved all misery and doesn't swiftly collapse, people might wish it had...
-	12. Utopic rating:  5 - Misery (No misery is produced at 3+ Happiness, so at that point it's worth a full 5 utopia points.)
+	13. Utopic rating:  5 - Misery (No misery is produced at 3+ Happiness, so at that point it's worth a full 5 utopia points.)
-	13. Public protection rating:  4 - Misery
+	14. Public protection rating:  4 - Misery
-	14. Technological smoothness:  ?/5
+	15. Technological smoothness:  2/5
-	15. Technological extremophilia:  5/5
+	16. Technological extremophilia:  5/5
+	17. Stress/Boredom rating:  5/5 (Screaming)
-	16. Kind of person most protected:  "Liars" who were not actually lying
+	18. Kind of person most protected:  "Liars" who were not actually lying
+	19. Special categories:  Empathy Maximizer, Hedonological, Nightmare
+	20. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited); Commonwealth<->Empire (limited)
 32. Mental Unity
 	1. Authorial protest:  This should be 'Sapience Axioms', a technology with the same mechanical effect as Mental Unity.
 The proper description of Sapience Axioms is something like this: "There are commonalities that arise in all forms of sapient cognition.
 When society has begun to catalog and understand these, sense can often be made of even the strangest communications."
 	2. Mechanism proposal:  My protest is only about theming.
 I think the mechanical basis of the mental unity technology is the understanding of how minds are like each other.
-Manipulativeness is encapsulated in this understanding, but also (potentially) compassion.
+Manipulativeness is encapsulated in this understanding, but also compassion.
 The hyperspace linkage is... just the probabilistic similarities between people.
 One of the themes of the Old Empire (as I interpret them) is that they describe things in strange ways, but still back their technology with considerable mathematical acuity.
 'Mental Unity' offers a key to their language... if you understand it.
 'Sapience Axioms' would convey the concept even better.
-	3. Narrative indicator:  Mental Unity - or Sapience Axioms - encourages the development of very esoteric culture.
+	3. Narrative indicator:  Mental Unity - or Sapience Axioms - encourages the development of esoteric culture.
 From the search for beauty in industry, to very expensive allocations that ultimately only serve people's sense of beauty, to the willful creation of bizarre artifacts...
 The basic idea of this tech is that people should be free to explore the bizarre, because their peers should have faith that there is still a likeness between the bizarre and the familiar.
 	4. Downside analysis:  The conviction that people react predictably can be misused by those who would control society as though reprogramming it.
 This technology invokes that, too.
 	5. Downside analysis:  The gibberish rate rises in culture.
 Impenetrably "refined" interpretations proliferate as people try to explore the limits of communication.
 This happens under 'Sapience Axioms', too.
 	6. Downside analysis:  I went through hell as a niche artistic performer with an audience who were dead sure I wanted to be doing what I was doing... and nobody could rescue me until that social environment fell apart completely.
 This happened because people were sure that they understood what other minds were like, and they interpreted everything about me through that lens, including my complaints.
 This is one of the things that can go wrong with Mental Unity.